Plan a Conditional Access deployment

 Plan your policy deployment

 When new policies are ready for your environment, make sure that you review each policy before releasing it to avoid undesirable results.
-See the following documentation to understand important information on how policies are applied and how to avoid issues

 - Require MFA